-If you’re new to the island (I still class myself as new after two years) or are as bad at finding places as I am then have a look at the map below to help you find The Cub House.
+If you’re new to the island or are as bad at finding places as I am then have a look at the map below to help you find The Cub House.
 In a nutshell, they’re on the Castletown to Douglas (A5) road, opposite a residential area called The Paddocks in the old Isle of Man Bank building.
 Parking is limited on site with 5 parking spaces (one of which is an accessible parking space for Blue Badge holders only).

 However, there are 30 2-hour spaces in the nearby Malew Parish Commissioners/Ballasalla Medical Centre car park (near to The Whitestone Inn).
 If you park here, you don’t need to cross the road, there is a path the whole way to The Cub House and it’s only about 150m down the road.
 Perfect!

 To get in and out, a button out (of children’s reach) has to be pressed so you can be sure your children are safe.
 Some room has been made by the front door for prams but if you’ve parked out the front and can avoid bringing it in with you, then I would leave it in the car.
 Head over to the cafe counter to check in and pay!